 Reply/Forward in Outlook Web [Keyboard Shortcut]

-Working on Outlook web is different from Outlook application, once you open outlook.com you will get an inbox folder on your screen, you can select the email message using the Up and Down arrow:
+Working on Outlook web is different from Outlook application, once you open outlook.com you will get an inbox folder on your screen, and you can select the email message using the Up and Down arrow:

-- Press SHIFT+F to forward the email message This will open the message ready for your input, with the cursor on the to address line.
+- Press SHIFT+F to forward the email message This will open the message ready for your input, with the cursor on the address line.
 From here, you can enter the name of the recipient.

 - Press SHIFT+R to Reply to the email message that opens a message addressed to the sender, with the cursor in the message body, ready to compose a response on the right side of the window.